Marco Abascal: Career

 In 1980, he began his professional career with Toronto Panhellenic in the Canadian National Soccer League, where they won the league playoff championship that season.
 He then had short spells in Mexico with Cruz Azul and Morelia.

 In 1981, he joined the Kansas City Comets of the Major Indoor Soccer League, initially being cut in preseason, before rejoining the team that season.
 He scored his first and only goal for the Comets on November 29 against the Wichita Wings, scoring the winning goal in overtime.

-In 1982, he returned to the NSL with Dinamo Latino.
+In 1982, he returned to the NSL with Nacional Latino.
 In 1983, he joined the Hamilton Steelers of the Canadian Professional Soccer League.
 Afterwards, he returned to Dinamo Latino, finishing as leading goalscorer in the 1985 season.
 In 1985, he attended preseason with MISL club Chicago Sting.
 In 1986, Dinamo was purchased and became the Toronto Blizzard, with whom he won the 1986 NSL title.
 In 1987, the Blizzard moved to the Canadian Soccer League, where he played the 1987 season, scoring once in 11 appearances.

 He then returned to Chile, spending time with Everton de Viña del Mar and Coquimbo Unido, before returning to the Blizzard in 1991.
 In 1993, he again returned to Chile and joined Unión San Felipe.